carbon-language/carbon-lang/llvm/docs/ExceptionHandling.rst

 structure reference and then proceeds to select the catch block that corresponds to the type info of the exception object.

-The LLVM `landingpad instruction <LangRef.html#i_landingpad>`_ is used to convey information about the landing pad to the back end.
+The LLVM :ref:`i_landingpad` is used to convey information about the landing pad to the back end.
 For C++, the ``landingpad`` instruction returns a pointer and integer pair corresponding to the pointer to the *exception structure* and the *selector value* respectively.

 The ``landingpad`` instruction takes a reference to the personality function to be used for this ``try``/``catch`` sequence.
 The remainder of the instruction is